sez11a/liferay-docs/develop/tutorials/articles/modularization-with-osgi-plugins/04-osgi-portlets-mapping-xml-to-properties.markdown

 # Mapping Portlet Descriptors to OSGi Service Properties

-This section describes the mapping of Portlet XML descriptor values onto OSGi service properties to be used when publishing OSGi Portlets.
+This section describes the mapping of portlet XML descriptor values to OSGi service properties that can be used when publishing OSGi Portlets.

-OSGi services can contain properties in their definition which makes dealing with configuration concerns simple and cohesive.
-These properties are typically represented as key-value pairs, or more generally as a Map-like object.
+OSGi services can contain properties in their definitions.
+Using OSGi service properties makes dealing with configuration concerns simple and cohesive.
+These properties are typically represented as key-value pairs or, more generally, as a Map-like object.

 Portlet spec property keys are prefixed by: